 Enjoy the Lake from the Shore

 Both the picnic area and playground are located beside the lake, offering a pretty and relaxing view.
-There is also a 1.9-mile trail that circles the lake.
-It starts out paved but is mainly gravel with some areas of boardwalk over marshy sections.
+There is also a 1.9-mile trail that circles the lake, with a pretty bridge over Jackson Creek.
+The trail starts out paved but is mainly gravel with some areas of boardwalk over marshy sections.
 The path would work well for off-road type strollers, but likely not anything with small wheels.

 Along this path you’ll enjoy views of the lake, wildflowers, a small waterfall, and birds.